WebAssembly/threads/proposals/threads/Overview.md

   * `wake`: wake up `wake count` threads waiting on the given address via `i32.wait` or `i64.wait`

-For the web embedding, `i32.wait` is equivalent in behavior to executing the following:
+For the web embedding, `wake` is equivalent in behavior to executing the following:

 1. Let `memory` be a `WebAssembly.Memory` object for this module.
 1. Let `buffer` be `memory`([`Get`][](`memory`, `"buffer"`)).